 Sample of Trials.
 We aim to find broadly comparable published nudge studies, without hand-picking individual papers.
 In a recent meta-analysis, Hummel and Maedche (2019) select 100 papers screened out of over 2,000 initial papers identified as having "nudge" or "nudging" in the title, abstract, or keyword.
-We report their selection criteria in the Online Appendix A.3 The papers cover a number of disciplinary fields, including economics, public health, decision-making, and marketing.
+We report their selection criteria in the Online Appendix A.3.
+The papers cover a number of disciplinary fields, including economics, public health, decision-making, and marketing.
 A second meta-analysis that covers several areas is Benartzi et al. (2017), which does a cost-benefit comparison of a few behavioral interventions to traditional incentive-based interventions.
 Hummel and Maedche (2019) review 9 other meta-analyses, which we do not include because they focus exclusively on one policy area or topic.
-We thus combine the behavioral trials in Hummel and Maedche (2019) and in Benartzi et al. (2017), for a total of 102 trials.1
+We thus combine the behavioral trials in Hummel and Maedche (2019) and in Benartzi et al. (2017), for a total of 102 trials.1 removing 3 trials.
+Third, we require binary dependent variables, dropping 21 trials.
+Finally, we exclude default interventions, dropping just 2 trials.
+This leaves a final sample of 26 RCTs, listed in Table A1b, including 74 nudge treatments with 505,337 participants.
+For each paper, we code the sample sizes and the outcomes in the control and the nudge treatment groups, as well as features of the interventions.

 We apply parallel restrictions as for the Nudge Units sample, as Figure 2b shows.
 First, we exclude lab experiments, survey experiments with hypothetical choices, and non-RCTs (e.g., changes in a cafeteria menu over time, with no randomization), for a remaining total of 52 studies.
-Second, we exclude treatments with financial incentives, removing 3 trials.
-Third, we require binary dependent variables, dropping 21 trials.
+Second, we exclude treatments with financial incentives,